-The hosts file is a plain text file which maps hostnames to IP addresses.
+The hosts file is a local plain text file that maps servers or hostnames to IP addresses.
 This file has been in use since the time of ARPANET.
 It was the original method to resolve hostnames to a specific IP address.
 The hosts file is usually the first process in the domain name resolution procedure.
 Here is an example of a hosts file entry.

 Most Linux distributions ship with a command-line based text editor, usually Vi/Vim or Nano.
 While both are excellent choices, Vim has a steeper learning curve and can be confusing for beginners.
 Nano, on the other hand, will feel much more familiar to anyone who has used notepad or other simple text editors in a desktop or other graphical user interface.
 This is not to say that Nano is not as feature rich as Vim; it is simply more accessible.

 Our Sales and Support teams are available 24 hours by phone or e-mail to assist.